makerdao/endgame-docs/tokenomics/elixir.md

 SubDAOs also accumulate Elixir using their surplus capital.
 The relative amount of Elixir held by each subDAO will determine their share of MKR emissions from Maker Core.
 The more Elixir a MetaDAO holds, the more MKR MakerCore will use to buy SubElixir.

-SubDAOs burn a small percentage of their governance token each year if their accumulated Elixir exceeds their token's market cap.
-This delivers value back to the subDAOs token holders.
+SubDAOs burn a small percentage of their governance token each year if the value of their accumulated Elixir exceeds their token's market cap.
+This delivers value back to the subDAO's token holders.

 Responsibility for Elixir comes under the Protocol Engineering Scope.